calebmsword/cpp-notes/value category.md

 <br>
 It is a common misconception that lvalues and rvalues indicate the lifetime of data; one might think that lvalues are expressions whose data has persistent lifetime and rvalues are expressions whose data has temporary lifetime.
 The third example shows why rvalues are not, in general, temporary.
 I regret to inform that some abuses of the language specification make it possible to create lvalues that refer to data that is no longer in scope.
 The lesson is clear: in general, do not associate value category with lifetime.
 </details>

+Here are some examples of the most common lvalues and rvalues:

+Common lvalues:
+ - names of variables (or functions, templates, data members)
+ - all assignment expressions (=, +=, *=, etc)
+   - The variable that is assigned to is the result of the expression, hence the result of the expression is locatable.
+ - an expression using the "dereference" operator (*)
+   - Data acquired from an explicit address in memory is obviously locatable.
+ - string literals
+   - The specification demands that object referenced by a string persists through the lifetime of the program (the terminology they use is "static storage"), so it is safe to make string literals locatable.
+ - _Key properties:_
+   - `&` is defined (unless the lvalue is the name of an overloaded function, in which case the location is ambiguous)
+   - can be used as left operand of assignment operators, but only if value is modifiable

+Common prvalues:
+ - any non-string literal (`7`, `3.3f`, etc)
+ - arithmetic expressions (`+`, `-`, `*`, `%`, etc)
+ - logical expressions (`&&`, `||`, etc)
+ - comparison expressions (`<`, `>`, `>=`, etc)
+ - enumerator
+   - enumerators are evaluated at compile time. the resultant machine code is indistinguishable from C++ code which uses an integer literal instead of an enum.
+ - lambda expression
+ -  _Key properties:_
+    - `&` throws
+    - cannot be used in left operand of any assignment
+    - can be used to initialize const lvalue reference (`const MyClass& myRef = <prvalue>;`)
+    - can be used to initialize rvalue reference (`MyClass&& myRef = <prvalue>;`)
+    - function overload defined for rvalue reference parameter is used, if defined, if passed as argument to that function

 ## C++11